itrr0/bluetooth-badusb/README.md

 PAYLOAD payload1.txt
 NAME bluetooth-badusb
 BLUETOOTH 1
+LANGUAGE US
 ```
 ### 4. MIN is the shortest amount of time a keypress can take.
 MAX is the longest amount of time a keypress can take.
 Between every keypress there is a random delay between MIN and MAX.
 PAYLOAD is the payload that will be executed.
 NAME is what the badusb will show up as in a bluetooth menu.
 BLUETOOTH is whether it should connect via bluetooth or USB.
+LANGUAGE sets the layout to US, SE for Swedish is also supported.
 ### 5. Type the following text in *payload1.txt*
 ```
 STRING 123